A blank canvas can be a scary thing.

 Especially when that canvas is two stories tall, like the wall above my sofa in the living room.
 The question of how to fill it and make a style statement nagged at me.
 So, we lived with a blank, boring beige wall for more than a year.

 As I shared yesterday during the reveal of my living room, I’m finally declaring the room “done” now that I’ve hung the art and curtains.

 Now, about that artwork…

-Would you believe the entire grouping cost me less than $250, including framing?
+Would you believe the entire grouping of antique botanical prints cost me less than $250, including framing?

 Now, in the yard sale, DIY world of $5 dining room tables and 50-cent appliances, $250 might seem steep.
 But when it comes to artwork and framing, that’s really a bargain.
 Especially considering that this grouping covers a nearly 6 foot by 5 foot span of wall.
 A sizable original painting would have cost me thousands of dollars.

 Well, I took the suggestion of Rene at Cottage & Vine and checked out the vintage antique botanical prints available for download through the New York Public Library Digital Gallery.
 There, you’ll find more than 800,000 free and open access images — everything from botanicals, landscapes, animals and wildlife, maps, vintage postcards, advertising images.
 The best part is that these images are free for personal use (though you can buy professional quality prints from the N.Y.
 Public Library).